The Monster

 Exhibition 2 - 30 March 2024

-Crafted from a diverse range of repurposed materials, “The Monster” envisions a traumatised, diminutive creature, the protagonist, who becomes ensnared within his own imaginative realm.
-As psychological dioramas, the artworks project a series of unsettling scenes within the creature’s mind.
+“The Monster” envisions a traumatised, diminutive creature, the protagonist, who becomes ensnared within his own imaginative realm.
+These artworks, presented as a series of emotive objects and psychological dioramas, serve as unsettling vessels for the creature’s mind.

-An independent exhibition curated by the artist, held at Yrellag Gallery in Hong Kong.
+An independent exhibition organized by the artist, held at Yrellag Gallery on Prince's Terrace, Hong Kong.

 SELECTED ARTWORKS